semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 #### name

 The value of the `name` property, which is a string, in the `metadata` context defines the name of the notification.
+This is what will appear when you execute a `sem get notifications` command.

 ### spec